Murray River Tributaries & Murray–Darling Basin Waterways

 - Mildura Weir (37 GL)

-The Murrumbidgee source is high up in the Australian Alps and it joins the Murray River southwest of Balranald, travelling through a complex and diverse landscape that encompasses many wetlands and riverine environments, including the Lowbidgee wetlands and Tuckerbill and Fivebough swamps.
+The Murrumbidgee source is high up in the Australian Alps, and it joins the Murray River southwest of Balranald, travelling through a complex and diverse landscape that encompasses many wetlands and riverine environments, including the Lowbidgee wetlands and Tuckerbill and Fivebough swamps.

 The Tumut River, the Murrumbidgee's largest tributary, is part of the Snowy Mountains Hydro-Electric Scheme.